 DIRECTOR, YAMAHA GROUP TEACHER, AND FLUTE LESSONS

 Carol Shellenberg began her music adventure playing the flute in the Regina Lions Band at the age of eight.
 For many years she was involved with the concert and marching aspects of the band program.
 At the age of ten it was recommended that Carol began taking private lessons.
-Over the next number of years she completed grades two through nine of The Royal Conservative examinations.
+In these early years she completed grades two through five of The Royal Conservative examinations on piano as well as flute and has most recently completed her Grade 10 in flute performance.
 She was also involved in competitions in the city of Regina, Sask.
 Along with flute Carol was a part of the music scene in Regina through voice, and piano in her youth.
-As of late Carol has graduated with her Bachelor of Music from Ambrose University where she enjoyed being a part of choir, orchestra, and solo flute performances.
-While Carol continues to pursue her musical career, she is also working on her Early Childhood Education through Lakeland College.
+Carol graduated with her Bachelor of Music from Ambrose University where she enjoyed being a part of choir, orchestra, and solo flute performances.
+While Carol continues her work in her musical career, she is also working on her Early Childhood Education through Lakeland College.

-Carol has been a private flute teacher for a number of years, and has had a number of students ranging in musical experience and age.
-For the last year Carol has also worked as a musical instructor to children in earlier years (6 months - 3 years of age) teaching the basics of music and demonstrating a wide variety of musical genres.
+Carol has been a private flute and piano teacher for a number of years, and has had a number of students ranging in musical experience and age.
+Carol has also worked as a musical instructor to children in earlier years (6 months – 3 years of age) teaching the basics of music and demonstrating a wide variety of musical genres using Yamaha and Music Adventures.
 Carol thoroughly enjoys teaching music, as she believes it equips an individual with a lifelong love and knowledge for a universal language.